 You might be wondering where you can get the Calendula and Symphytum products.
-Most natural foods stores carry gels, oils and/or ointments of Calendula.
+Most natural foods stores carry gels, creams, oils and ointments of Calendula.
 I’m not so sure about Symphytum.
-My supplier stopped making them some years back so I started making my own calendula oil and symphytum oil, which are oil infusions.
+But you can make your own!
+My supplier stopped making them some years back so I started making my own calendula and symphytum oil, which are oil infusions.

 It’s very easy.